Nemaha County Commission

-The Board of Nemaha County Commissioners met in regular session on Tuesday, May 29, in the Commissioner’s Room of the Nemaha County Courthouse.
-The meeting was called to order by Chairman Dennis Henry leading the flag salute.
-Present also were Commissioners Gary Scoby and Tim Burdiek, Road and Bridge/Solid Waste Supervisor Dennis Ronnebaum, Office Manager Kathy Haverkamp and County Clerk Mary Kay Schultejans recording the minutes.
+The Board of Nemaha County Commissioners met in regular session on Monday, May 1, in the Commissioner’s Room of the Nemaha County Courthouse.
+The meeting was called to order with Chairman Jason Koch leading the flag salute.
+Present also were Commissioners Ben Glace and Dylan Keim, and County Clerk Mary Kay Schultejans recording the minutes.
 County Attorney Brad Lippert was also present during today’s open public forum.
 Koch asked for a moment of silence to begin the meeting.

-• They are currently holding 17 inmates in the jail.
+• They are currently holding four inmates in the jail.

 • They booked six individuals into the jail this past week.

 • They are currently holding an individual from Lawrence that is charged with local burglary charges,

 • They dealt with a juvenile last week.
 Vernon stated that they were able to find a treatment center to transfer this individual to.

 • They have several patrol cars that are currently being repaired at this time.

 County Attorney Lippert came before the board.
 Lippert stated that he is working to finish the sale of property to Nemaha Valley Community Hospital.
 The county will need to pay for some of the abstracting fees from this transaction.
 Lippert also stated that he has ordered a new office chair for his office at the courthouse.